Course: How to Determine an Entity’s Legal Status

 This course looks at the various factors to consider when determining whether an entity is governmental or non-governmental.
 Remember, Section 218 Agreements can only cover positions of the States, political subdivisions and interstate instrumentalities.

-Course: Employer & Employee Relationships: How to Apply the Common Law Control Test
+Course: How to Apply the Common Law Control Test in Determining an Employer/Employee Relationship

 This course defines the terms employer and employee, and explains the process for using the common law control test to determine whether a worker is an employee.